 The camera ensures the audience sees the key violently swinging back and forth in the lock.

 Three people shining--Dick, Danny and Jack--and who is seeing exactly what.
 We're not sure.
 A question is why the putrefying woman who rises out of the tub is so different yet the same as the woman who pursues Jack through room 237?
-Considering how the scene is cut, it's reasonable that the putrefying woman rising from the tub is what Danny was shining.
+Considering how the scene is cut, it's reasonable that the putrefying woman rising from the tub is what Danny was shining, or perhaps Dick.
 But we don't know.
+We have no clue what it was that Dick or Danny were seeing.
+We assume they see what we saw.

 329 MS Dick at home.
 (1:16:09 begin crossfade, ending at 1:16:13.)